(University of Arizona, 1987)

 Adventurer, Explorer and Mountaineer; Founder, DareDevil Strategies; Founder Climb High Foundation

-In addition to having tackled some of the most extreme environments in the outdoors, Levine has also spent more than two decades in the business world.
-Her professional career has encompassed healthcare, technology and finance.
-After earning her MBA from Duke University she moved to New York to work for investment banking firm Goldman Sachs.
-In 2003, she left Wall Street to serve as deputy finance director for Arnold Schwarzenegger in his successful bid to become Governor of California.
+In addition to having tackled some of the most challenging environments in the outdoors, Levine also spent time climbing the corporate ladder.
+She worked in the pharmaceutical and medical device industry, earned an MBA from Duke University, and spent three years working for Goldman Sachs.
+She left Goldman in 2003 to serve as deputy finance director for Arnold Schwarzenegger in his successful bid to become Governor of California.

-In 2005, she founded the Climb High Foundation, a nonprofit organization dedicated to improving the lives of jobless women in Africa by training them to be trekking guides and porters in their local mountains so they will have the skills to earn a sustainable living wage through climbing-related tourism.
+Levine is the founder of the Climb High Foundation, a nonprofit organization dedicated to improving the lives of jobless women in western Uganda by training them to be trekking guides and porters in their local mountains, thus allowing them to earn a sustainable living wage through climbing-related tourism.
+Her efforts enabled the first group of local women toclimb Uganda’s highest peak—Mt Stanley, and her work in Africa is the subject of the PBS documentary Living Courageously.

 Leadership Quote"The fear of failure is the main factor that prevents people from taking risks, which is unfortunate.
 I think it's good to fail at times.
 When you don't achieve the goal you set out for yourself, you can still learn from that experience."